Herbal Pellets for Rodents and Rabbits

 - Delivery from our own stock

-Read moreLucerne (alfalfa) is very healthy for rodents & rabbits.
-We can say it is an indispensable part of their diet.
-Alfalfa is an optimal supplementary feed to provide animals with high-quality vegetable proteins, amino acids, minerals and trace elements.
-The
+Read moreLucerne (alfalfa) is very healthy for rodents and rabbits.
+It's an essential part of their diet, we can safely say.
+Alfalfa is an optimal supplementary feed, providing animals with high-quality vegetable proteins, amino acids, minerals, and trace elements

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!